Visit our Daily Auctions page to see the latest sports card deals on auction ending daily! And listen to our podcast Cards To The Moon!

 It’s always nice to have the rookie card from Topps flagship set (Series 1) with the RC designated on the card itself.

-This card featuring an action shot of Judge is relatively easy to get and priced affordably.
+This Aaron Judge Topps card featuring him in an action shot and this particular baseball card is relatively easy to get and priced affordably.

 For those who want something a little fancier, there are a number of refractor versions.